Enforcing hidden physics in physics-informed neural networks: Results

 with $\epsilon_x>0$ being a small constant for numerical stability.

-Figure~\ref{fig:travelling-wave-solution} shows the solution fields obtained using the finite element method (FEM), the proposed irreversibility-regularized PINN (IRR-PINN), and a conventional PINN for comparison.
-The IRR-PINN accurately predicts the wave propagation, closely matching the FEM reference, as also evidenced in Figure~\ref{fig:travelling-wave-timesnap}, where an excellent agreement at different time points predicted by the IRR-PINN and FEM is observed.
-In contrast, the conventional PINN completely fails to capture the wave propagation, producing an almost flat solution near zero throughout the domain.
-This instability arises because, during the early stage of training, the solution fails to develop the sharp wave-front profile required to represent the gradient-driven propagation behavior—a feature that is naturally recovered when the irreversibility constraint is introduced.
+We benchmark the performance of IRR-PINN in this problem by comparing it with predictions from a conventional PINN and with FEM reference solutions.
+Figure~\ref{fig:travellingwave} summarizes all results.
+Panel (a) shows the solution fields obtained using the three approaches.
+IRR-PINN accurately reconstructs the traveling-wave dynamics and closely matches the FEM reference.
+This agreement is further quantified in panel (b), which compares the solutions at several time points and shows near-perfect overlap between IRR-PINN and FEM.
+In contrast, the conventional PINN fails to capture the wave propagation and instead predicts an almost flat field near zero across the entire domain.
+This failure originates from the early stages of training, during which the network is unable to form the sharp front required for gradient-driven propagation.
+However, when the irreversibility constraint is imposed, this essential physical feature emerges naturally.

-The training histories of the irreversibility loss $\mathcal{L}_{\text{irr}}^x$ and relative $L^2$ error of traveling wave $u$, with and without irreversibility, are shown in Figures~\ref{fig:travelling-wave-irrloss-log} and \ref{fig:travelling-wave-relerror-log}, respectively.
-As expected, the irreversibility loss for the IRR-PINN decreases rapidly to nearly zero due to the soft constraint, remaining several orders of magnitude lower than that of the conventional PINN.
-This behavior highlights the potential violations inherent in the standard PINN framework, as schematized in Figure~\ref{fig:PINN_physics}.
-Meanwhile, the relative $L^2$ error with respect to the FEM reference steadily decreases to a low level for the IRR-PINN, whereas that of the conventional PINN remains close to $100\%$, indicating its failure to learn the correct solution.
+Panels (c) and (d) present the training histories of the relative $L^2$ error and the spatial irreversibility loss $\mathcal{L}_{\text{irr}}^x$.
+Both metrics decrease rapidly to nearly zero for IRR-PINN, remaining several orders of magnitude smaller than those of the conventional PINN.
+Notably, the conventional PINN maintains a relative $L^2$ error close to $100\%$, indicating its failure to learn the correct solution.
+Together, these results demonstrate that respecting physical irreversibility is crucial for accurately modeling gradient-driven processes such as traveling-wave propagation.